MrToxy/restaurant-guide/README.md

 # 🍽️ LisboaJS Community Restaurant Guide

-This is a community-curated guide to restaurants in Lisbon, created specifically for our JavaScript meetup community, speakers, and guests coming from out of town.
+This is a community-curated guide to restaurants in Lisbon, created for our speakers from Cloudflare, FerretDB, Netlify, Xata, and other friends coming from out of town.
+Thank you for coming and for sharing your knowledge openly, so that others can grow.

 ### What You'll Find Here